 Music Librarian, Music Library, HKU Libraries

-Prior to joining HKU Libraries as Music Librarian in 2012, Kwan assisted the establishment of Rulan Chao Pian Music Collection at the Chinese University of Hong Kong Libraries (2010).
+Prior to joining HKU Libraries as Music Librarian in 2012, Kwan assisted the establishment of Rulan Chao Pian Music Collection at The Chinese University of Hong Kong Library (2010).
 She also taught at the Hong Kong Academy for Performing Arts (2006-2007) and was a research assistant in the production of World Music CD-ROM for Undergraduate Teaching (Chinese Music) (2001).